By Freedom of Religion of South Africa (FOR SA)

 Heekes & Watling v Beloftebos (Cape High Court, Equality Court)*

 In the meanwhile, a second same-sex couple has filed an application to intervene in the SAHRC’s case against Beloftebos.
 The couple is asking, amongst other things, that Beloftebos be ordered to pay R2 million in damages for refusing to host their same-sex wedding.
-Beloftebos is currently preparing its response to this application, which is over 250+ pages long.
+Importantly, they are also asking the Court for a broad order, declaring that “the expression of religious beliefs as a basis on which to refuse to associate with or conduct business with a same-sex couple, constitutes hate speech and/or discrimination” in terms of the Equality Act.
+Beloftebos has filed its response to this application and is now awaiting the couple’s reply.

 Mthembu v Christian Life Private School (Johannesburg High Court, Equality Court)*

 The parents of a 9-year old Zulu boy have instituted legal proceedings against an independent Christian school in Johannesburg, after the school – based on its Biblical convictions and beliefs – refused to allow the child to wear isiphandla (a traditional bracelet signifying a connection with the ancestors) at school.
 The parents allege that the school’s refusal amounts to unfair discrimination based on culture and, amongst other things, is asking for R300,000 damages for the impairment of their and their child’s dignity and emotional pain and suffering.
 FOR SA is likely to get involved as a “friend of the court” in the case.

 Muhammed Bin Hassim Mohomed & Others v the President of the RSA & Others (Pretoria High Court)